ObscurityT/ObscurityT/README.md

 - Hi, I’m Amanda Nobre.
-I’m interested in game design and c++.
+I’m interested in game programming and c++.
 I'm looking to show the games that I have created and the projects that I learned.

 <!---